USS Atik: History

 Following fitting out and brief sea trials, she and Asterion got underway on 23 March 1942.
 Soon after leaving port, Atik and Asterion went their separate ways.
 On the night of 26–27 March, she was cruising about 300 mi east of Norfolk, Virginia and Asterion was cruising some 240 mi to the south of this area.

 Action

-At 19:45 Eastern War Time, UT-4 (note that some accounts use German Winter Time, UT+1), on the night of 26 March, the Duty Officer in the Joint Operations Control Room, Eastern Sea Frontier (ESF), was informed that an SOS had been picked up from an unidentified ship which had been torpedoed.
-Nothing further.
+At 19:45 Eastern War Time, UT-4 (note that some accounts use German Winter Time, UT+1), on the night of 26 March, the duty officer in the Joint Operations Control Room, Eastern Sea Frontier (ESF), was informed that an SOS had been picked up from an unidentified ship which had been torpedoed.
+No further information was available.